Tractor-Trailer Accident Blocks I-84 Traffic in Southbury

 The Connecticut Department of Transportation noted in 2008 that I-84 was the location of nearly 4,000 accidents.

 At D'Amico & Pettinicchi, we urge drivers to be particularly cautious when driving on I-84 as a highway accident can result in serious injury.
-If you or someone you know has been hurt in a Connecticut auto accident, contact the lawyers at D'Amico & Pettinicchi for a free initial consultation.
+If you or someone you know has been hurt in a Waterbury auto accident, contact the personal injury lawyers at D'Amico & Pettinicchi for a free initial consultation.